splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-im.rst

 Planning considerations for dimensions and properties
 =========================================================

-After initial onboarding of metrics data, It is strongly recommended to review the name and the amount of metrics each teams are ingesting.
-Make sure the ingest data match the agreed naming convention for dimensions and properties.
+After your initial onboarding of metrics data, review the name and the amount of metrics each team is ingesting.
+Make sure the ingest data matches the agreed naming convention for dimensions and properties.
-Often, guidance is needed to address the name and type of dimensions required to ingest into Splunk IM.
+If needed, address the name and type of dimensions required to ingest into Splunk Infrastructure Monitoring.

-Ensure the teams follow the naming convention setup for metrics.
-This helps with faster development of charts and alerts and also allows you to create alerts that can detect across a whole range of hosts and nodes.
+It is important to ensure the teams follow the naming convention setup for metrics, so that you can speed up the development of charts and alerts and create alerts that can detect across a whole range of hosts and nodes.

 * For details about dimensions, see :ref:`metadata-dimension`.
 * For details about properties, see :ref:`custom-properties`.
-* For details about naming conventions for metrics, see https://docs.google.com/document/d/1hpzkmO5c8cz35x3ofa-MC0JGmsazaPQov-7k_f5Mml8/edit?pli=1#heading=h.wm48ywczbj4.
+* For details about naming conventions for metrics, see :ref:`metric-dimension-names`.